Edit on GitHub

 NOTE

-• Please run the Simulation on Remote PC.
+• The Simulation should be run from the Remote PC.

-• Launching the Simulation for the first time on the Remote PC may take a while to setup the environment.
+• Launching the Simulation for the first time on the Remote PC may take some time to setup the environment.

 Read more about TurtleBot3 Simulation

-TurtleBot3 supports simulation development environment that can be programmed and developed with a virtual robot in the simulation.
-There are two development environments to do this, one is using a fake node with 3D visualization tool RViz, and the other is using the 3D robot simulator Gazebo.
+TurtleBot3 supports simulation development environments that can allow for development with a virtual robot.
+There are two development environments to do this, one using fake node with 3D visualization in RViz, and the other is the 3D robot simulator Gazebo.

-• The fake node is suitable for testing with the robot model and movement, but it does not support sensors.
+• fake node simulation is suitable for testing the robot model and movement, but it does not support sensors.

-• If you need to perform SLAM or Navigation, Gazebo would be a feasible solution as it supports sensors such as IMU, LDS, and camera.
+• If you need to perform SLAM or Navigation, Gazebo would be the preferred solution as it supports sensors such as IMU, LDS, and camera.

 Gazebo Simulation

-The contents in e-Manual can be updated without a prior notice and video contents could be outdated.
+The content in the e-Manual may be updated without prior notice and video content may be outdated.

-This Gazebo Simulation uses ROS Gazebo package, therefore, proper Gazebo version for ROS1 Kinetic has to be installed before running this instruction.
+This Gazebo Simulation uses the ROS Gazebo package, Gazebo version ROS2 Humble has to be installed before running these instructions.

 Install Simulation Package

-The TurtleBot3 Simulation Package requires turtlebot3 and turtlebot3_msgs packages as prerequisite.
+The TurtleBot3 Simulation Package requires turtlebot3 and turtlebot3_msgs packages.
 Without these prerequisite packages, the Simulation cannot be launched.

 Please follow the PC Setup instructions if you did not install required packages and dependent packages.